Chicago to host 2024 Democratic National Convention

 "Chicago is a world-class city that looks like America and demonstrates the values of the Democratic Party," Johnson said in a statement.
 "We are unmatched when it comes to hosting events of this scale."

+But more than dollars and cents, the convention will hopefully be a chance to showcase Chicago in a different light, Jacobson said.

+"Few times as a convention bring the media landscape, and how many reporters will come here - again, broadcasting to every corner of the world - and putting Chicago in that positive spotlight," Jacobson said.
+"So this is where the DNC Really rises above the rest in terms of the positive impact we'll have on the city."

-Political and media consultant Delmarie Cobb, who served as press secretary for the 1996 DNC in Chicago, said that convention brought a lot of media attention because of riots that erupted during the 1968 convention, and then-Mayor Richard J. Daley gave his infamous order to "shoot to kill arsonists" and "shoot to maim looters."
+Political and media consultant Delmarie Cobb, who served as press secretary for the 1996 DNC in Chicago, said that convention brought a lot of media attention because of protests and riots that erupted during the 1968 convention.
+In Grant Park, police and protesters clashed in a violent confrontation that a special commission later called a "police riot," and then-Mayor Richard J. Daley's handling of the convention protests tarnished his image.

 "We had the most media coverage of any convention.
 There were 15,000 credentialed media people who came to the city of Chicago to cover the convention to see exactly if we would vindicate ourselves from the 1968 convention," Cobb said.